handsomecode/InteractiveSideMenu/README.md

 - Using spring animation with params customization
 - Animation options like animation curve

-All these parameters could be various in different orientations.
+All these parameters could vary for different orientations.

 # Installation